hyperledger-archives/quilt/examples-parent/send-money/README.md

 # Send Money over ILP using Quilt

-This tutorial shows how to use the Quilt library to send money from one ILP account to another (via a [STREAM](https://interledger.org/rfcs/0029-stream/) payment) using the ILP Testnet.
+This tutorial shows how to use the Quilt library to send money from one ILP rustNodeAccount to another (via a [STREAM](https://interledger.org/rfcs/0029-stream/) payment) using the ILP Testnet.
 Complete working code for this tutorial can be found in [SendMoneyExample](./src/main/java/org/interledger/examples/SendMoneyExample.java)

 ## Testnet Account Setup

 For this example, we need 2 different accounts on ILP Testnet, a sender and a receiver.
-You can create accounts using the **Generate XRP Credentials** button on https://test.xpring.io/ilp-testnet-creds.
+You can create accounts using the **Generate XRP Credentials** button on https://xpring.io/ilp-testnet-creds

-In this example, we will use the following account details:
+In this example, we will use the following rustNodeAccount details:

 Sender:
 - Username: user_qb4yklwd